Safe Travel Tips for Older Adults

 Tools and Tips

-Before you board a plane, train, cruise, or get in your car for a vacation, be sure to check out these expert tips from the American Geriatrics Society’s Foundation for Health in Aging.
+Before you board a plane, train, cruise, or get in your car for a vacation, be sure to check out these expert tips and recommendations from the American Geriatrics Society’s Health in Aging Foundation.
 Whether you are traveling overseas or just a short distance from home, it is important to plan ahead for your healthcare needs.
-To enjoy a safe and healthy trip, make sure to factor in the following expert tips and recommendations:

 Find out if you need to update your vaccinations

 If you’re traveling overseas, you may need certain vaccinations before departing—up to 6 weeks before you leave, in some cases.
 Visit the Centers for Disease Control and Prevention’s (CDC) Travelers Health website to learn what measures you and your fellow travelers may be required to adhere to when traveling abroad.

 Explain your travel plans to your healthcare provider, and discuss any travel precautions you should take.
 Your healthcare provider may ask you to come in for a checkup or to get any necessary shots.

 If you take medications, and will be crossing time zones, ask your healthcare provider whether you should take your meds at your usual home-time zone time, or switch to the local time zone.
 Also ask if any new foods you might eat while traveling could interact with your medications.

 Guard against deep-vein thrombosis (DVT)

 Older adults run a higher-than-average risk of DVT, which happens when blood clots form in your veins, usually in your legs, and block blood flow.
 Sitting still for a long time on an airplane or train can contribute to DVT.
 But some research finds that wearing special “compression stockings” can help prevent this dangerous condition.
 Check with your healthcare provider.